Projects shouldn't end with technical delivery and a closure report

 Companies spend millions of pounds on projects that never get finished.
 Often, the reason has nothing to do with the quality of the deliverable.
-More likely there is not the time, energy or enthusiasm to make sure the product or service is adopted and embedded in the organisation.
-Often, it is because the next big, more exciting project comes along to distract us.
+More likely, there is no time, energy, or enthusiasm to ensure the product or service is adopted and embedded in the organisation.
+Often, it is because the next big and exciting project comes along to distract us.

 Active Benefits Realisation

-As the project manager, you are in a unique position to help your customer gain the benefits detailed in the business case.
-It can be another phase once you have closed the project, or run as part of the project itself.
+As the project manager, you are uniquely positioned to help your customer gain the benefits detailed in the business case.
+Once you have closed the project, benefits realisation can be another phase or run as part of the project itself.
 It may not follow directly from the project end.
-Instead, it can start after a short period, before the post implementation review, which typically takes place three to six months after the project finishes.
+Instead, it can start after a short period, before the post-implementation review, typically three to six months after the project finishes.

-Opinion seems divided on whether active Benefits Realisation is the domain of the Project Manager.
-The truth is that many projects declared a success, never deliver the benefit or result initially envisaged.
+Opinion seems divided on whether active Benefits Realisation is the Project Manager's domain.
+The truth is that many projects declared a success never deliver the benefit or result initially envisaged.

-The project manager's role in driving benefits out of projects involves working closely with the customer to ensure the product or service gets firmly adopted and embedded in the organisation.
+The project manager's role in driving benefits from projects involves working closely with the customer to ensure the product or service is firmly adopted and embedded in the organisation.
 You and your team may play a part in:

-Changing the way people think, work and manage is not an easy task, but without it, your project is in danger of joining a long list of successful project deliveries that were never rolled out.
-So, don't let your projects deliver and die, ensure the benefits envisaged at the start are realised at the end.
+Changing the way people think, work and manage is not an easy task, but without it, your project is in danger of joining a long list of successful project deliveries that were never embedded in the business.
+Don't let your projects deliver and die.
+Ensure the benefits envisaged at the start are realised at the end.

 Recommended read: The Benefits of Documentation, by Ann Drinkwater.